-You can select Any Available Harness Delegate and Harness will select the Delegate.
-For a description of how Harness picks Delegates, see Delegates Overview.
+You can select Any Available Harness Delegate and Harness will select the delegate.
+For a description of how Harness picks delegates, go to Delegates overview.

 You can use Delegate Tags to select one or more Delegates.
-For details on Delegate Tags, see Select Delegates with Tags.
+For details on Delegate Tags, go to Use delegate selectors.

-If you need to install a Delegate, see Delegate Installation Overview.
+If you need to install a delegate, go to Delegate installation overview.

 Click Save and Continue.